Remote Software Update

 Conditions for adding a device to the update queue

-- Automatic updates are enabled for this group see enabling automatic updates
+- Automatic updates are enabled for this group; see enabling automatic updates.

-- The device is connected
+- The device is connected.

 - The device update mode is set to

-- The current software version of the device differs from the target version of the group.
+group. - The current software version of the device differs from the target version of the group.

 Managing the update queue